heroku/node-heroku-client/docs/dyno.md

 ### `attach_url`

-*a URL to stream output from for attached processes or null for non-attached processes.*
+*a URL to stream output from for attached processes or null for non-attached processes*

 Example | Serialized? | Type
 --- | --- | ---